Last Updated Date: September 15, 2020

 Information You Give Us.
 This includes:

-[Information Automatically Collected.
+Information Automatically Collected.
 We automatically log information about you and your computer or mobile device when you access our Site, we log your computer or mobile device operating system name and version, manufacturer and model, browser type, browser language, screen resolution, the website you visited before browsing to our Site, pages you viewed, how long you spent on a page, access times and information about your use of and actions on our Site.
 We collect this information about you using cookies.
-Please refer to the sections on cookies, Flash Technology and Pixel Tags below.]
+Please refer to the sections on cookies below.

 What are cookies?